 You’ll find our approach to you and your child empowering and directed at treating your child, not just your child’s disorder.
 Our multidisciplinary team includes you in treatment decisions by giving you in-depth information about your child’s condition and working with you to develop a treatment plan that’s right for your family.

 Our team includes 19 medical specialists and 11 cancer nurses focused specifically on childhood cancers and blood diseases.
 Their specialties include:

 We have ongoing clinical trials of the latest cancer-fighting drugs and other therapies, which can give your child access to the newest cancer treatments.

-Patients seen by Riley Cancer Center at IU Health will benefit from:
+Successes at Riley Cancer at IU Health

 Our team treats more than 80 percent of children and adolescents diagnosed with cancer in Indiana.
 We are affiliated with the IU Simon Cancer Center, the state's only NCI designated Cancer Center for clinical care.
 Riley has Indiana's only pediatric stem cell transplant program and is a Children's Oncology Group Phase I Consortium member.
 Our patients are able to access the latest clinical trials and cutting edge medications all while under the care of highly skilled physicians and staff.